 FAR AI’s mission is to ensure AI systems are trustworthy and beneficial to society.
 Broadly speaking, our research is focused on how AI can learn about humans’ goals and then robustly help humans achieve them.
 Our expertise is in reinforcement learning (RL), one of the most general frameworks for building transformative AI.
 In our prior work, we have developed ways to measure the goals of RL agents and teach a single agent to achieve many different goals.
 We have also identified a new threat model for attacking RL systems, vulnerabilities in narrowly superhuman systems and developed a method to make RL systems more robust.

 About the role

-We are seeking expressions of interest from potential Research Scientists who can:
+We are seeking applications from potential Research Scientists who can: